Apache (dance): Depictions

-The famous French 10-part 7-hour silent film Les Vampires (1915, re-released on DVD in 2005) about an Apache gang "Vampires" contains a number of Apache dance scenes performed by real street Apache dancers, rather than actors.
+The famous French 10-part 7-hour silent film Les Vampires (1915, re-released on DVD in 2005) about an Apache gang "Les Vampires" contains a number of Apache dance scenes performed by real street Apache dancers, rather than actors.
 A notable detail is that during part of the waltz the man holds firmly onto the woman's hair, rather than her body.

 Parisian Love (1925) shows Clara Bow as an Apache dancer, with the dance itself being the first scene in the film.

 Ivor Novello performs an Apache dance in the British silent film The Rat (1925).

-The Sunshine of Paradise Alley contains an Apache dance.
+The American film The Sunshine of Paradise Alley (1926) contains an Apache dance.

 In Hot Heels (1928) an Apache dance is performed by Glenn Tryon and Patsy Ruth Miller.

 In the 1929 Mickey Mouse cartoon Mickey's Follies, a rooster and hen perform the dance, interrupting it partway through so the hen can rush to her nest and lay an egg.

-In Doughboys Buster Keaton in drag dances the woman's part in an Apache dance.
+In Doughboys (1930), Buster Keaton in drag dances the woman's part in an Apache dance.

 In The Apache Kid (1930), a Krazy Kat cartoon, Columbia's male version of Krazy and his girlfriend, Kitty, perform the dance, interrupting it repeatedly so they can puff at cigarettes.

 In the 1930 Van Beuren cartoon Stone Age Stunts, part of their Aesop's Fables series, a pair of Stone Age mice perform the dance at a club.

 In Charlie Chaplin's City Lights (1931) the Tramp sees an Apache dance in a nightclub and, thinking it is real, interrupts it.

 The landmark 1932 Hollywood film musical Love Me Tonight features the song "Poor Apache."

 Olive Oyl, Bluto and Popeye do the Apache in Popeye The Sailor 017 - The Dance Contest (1934).

 In 1934's Limehouse Blues, nightclub owner Harry Young, George Raft, does an Apache dance with his star performer and lover Tu Tuan Anna Mae Wong.

 Also in 1934 the Adagio Dancers, artists Alexis and Dorrano, perform the 'Danse Apache' in a British Pathe short set in a seedy French bar and watched by some "toffs".